cydoval/impel/README.md

-bootstrap-caes
+bootstrap-impel
 ==============

-Bootstrap theme with CAES styles - using SASS, cause its better then css.
+Bootstrap theme with impel styles and Sass